fos9191/CommunityPanicAlertSystem/README.md

 - stdlib.h
 - string.h
 - unistd.h
+- time.h
 - arpa/inet.h
 - pthread.h

 ## How to Setup

-- This program will come set up to be run in up to 6 terminals on one device, thus all hosts recorded in the tracker will have the local host IP address
+- To setup this network, simply clone this repo onto each device
-- If you wish to run this program with multiple devices as hosts you must edit the IP addresses in the tracker file to the IP addresses of the host machines
+- If you wish to run multiple hosts on the same device, we suggest you place each copy of the repo in a seperate folder to avoid the different hosts writing to the same file
-  - To retrieve the IP address of a device run the command " hostname -I " in the WSL/ Ubuntu terminal
-- If you wish to change the number of hosts, simply edit the tracker.txt file, adding or removing entries, but maintaining the formatting (Port IP\n)
-  - ensure there is a new line after the last entry
-- If you wish to differentiate between each hosts message, edit the string assigned on line 46 before compiling each host.
-This is not necessary
+- The program is set to have Raspberry Pi 41 as the tracker distributor.
+If you wish to change this, just update the IP addresses on line 269 in project3.c & 88 in TrackerServer.c

 ## How to Compile

-- This program can be compiled like any standard C program using pThreads
+- The main program can be compiled like any standard C program using pThreads
+- The tracker distributor code can be compiled just like normal
 - Ensure you are in the right directory, have all necessary libraries
+- Tracker Distributor:
+  - For CC: ```cc TrackerServer.c -o track```
+  - For GCC: ```gcc TrackerServer.c -o track```
+- Connecting Host:
-- For CC: cc -o panic project2.c -pthread
+  - For CC: ```cc -o panic project3.c -pthread```
-- For GCC:  gcc -o panic project2.c -pthread
+  - For GCC: ```gcc -o panic project3.c -pthread```

 ## How to Test

 - When running the program, ensure to provide the hosts port number and the hosts IP address as arguments (in this order)
-  - For example: ./panic 12000 127.0.0.1
+  - For example: ```./panic 33001 10.35.70.42```
+  - To find your IP address, enter ```hostname -I``` into the terminal
-- Port numbers can be randomly selected but must match those selected in tracker.txt and must be paired with the same IP addresses
+- Port numbers can be randomly selected but must be in the range 33000-33999 to be run on the Raspberry Pi's
-- Each host can only broadcast 1 message before being restarted as this suits the use of the program
 - The program will keep running until you close it from the terminal (shift + c) so it can keep listening for alerts, as this suits the use of the program
-- When all hosts are running, each terminal should look like this:
-    ~~~
-    [+] Creating receiver thread
-    [+] Creating sender thread

-    ~~~
-- At this point you can input 'PANIC' into any one of the terminals and press enter
+- At this point you can input 'PANIC1' into any one of the non-tracker-distributor terminals and press enter
-- This will broadcast a placeholder alert message to all hosts on the network
+- This will broadcast an alert message to all hosts on the network
-  - If you wish to personalise this message to each host see the last point in How to Setup
+- Alternatively, for a more urgent alert, enter 'PANIC2'.
+This will send more alerts to each host on the network
+- To close the sender thread, enter 'END'
-- terminal outputs starting with [-] indicate errors
+- Terminal outputs starting with [-] indicate errors

 ## References